Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lecture 1-3.md

 | Midterm 2 (Mar.
 14th)        | 25%    |
 | Final                        | 35%    |

+Missed midterms are deferred to Final exam.

+Final is comprehensive

+Project stuff:

+- Project will look t estimating economics connected to different possible industrial applications
+  - Multiple Hybrid electric energy systems
+  - These are some of the alternatives that will be proposed.
+However the group in the proposal can put something it retains interesting forward.

+3 PARTS
+A) Initial Investigation (By Week 6)
+B) COST Estimation (DATA / Week 10)
+C) Final Reoirt w/ Presentation (recorded)

+Energy project will primarily look at estimating the economics connected to different electrical power plants alternatives (example:)
+a) Nuclear SMR Reactor (Nuscale)
+b) a PV solar power plant
+c) a Wind Farm w/ Battery Storage
+d) a Turbogas
+e) Geothermal P.P

+Each group will be composed by 5 people each of whom responsible for 1 part.
+[S.A.M.
+Software will be used](https://sam.nrel.gov/)

 Subjects to be covered:

 - ***<ins>Introduction to Engineering Economics: Macro & Micro Economics</ins>***